 The encryption offered by the Windscribe app is very strong.
 It uses RSA with a 4096-bit key for session establishment and the main data encryption cipher is AES with a 256-bit key.

 Hide.me is based in Malaysia, which is a good location for a VPN and the legal landscape there allows this VPN company to operate under a no-logs policy.
 You get speeds of at least 3 Mbps with this free VPN and the company gives free users a data allowance of 2GB per month.

 The VPN app can be installed on Windows, Mac OS X, macOS, iOS, and Android.
 You can install the VPN manually on Linux computers and routers.
-The company avoids logging user activity against any personally identifiable information — including the IP address.
+The company avoids logging user activity against any personally identifiable information — including the true IP address.

 The paid version can use the OpenVPN, SoftEther, IKEv2, SSTP, and PPTP protocols.
 With the free version, you can’t access OpenVPN or SoftEther, so we recommend IKEv2, which includes AES encryption with a 256-bit key.

 The free version allows P2P activity and gives you access to servers in three countries: